Snellville Family Dental

-At Snellville Family Dental we believe it is easier to prevent than to fix.
-That is why we are thorough when we examine every patient for periodontal disease.
-According to the CDC, we know that half of Americans have Periodontal Disease.
-However, we are very careful to not diagnose our patients with periodontal disease unless specific criteria have been met and discussed with each patient.
-SRP, or Scaling and Root-Planing, is a procedure to treat periodontal disease, and they are also commonly known as deep cleanings.
+At Snellville Family Dental we believe it’s easier to prevent than to fix.
+That is why we are thorough when we examine every patients gums for periodontal disease.
+According to the CDC, half of Americans have Periodontal Disease and don’t even know it.
+However, we are very careful to not diagnose our patients with periodontal disease unless specific criteria have been met.
+SRP, or Scaling and Root-Planing, is a procedure to treat periodontal disease, they are also commonly known as deep cleanings.

 What is Periodontal Disease?

-Periodontal disease is a severe form of gum disease.
-There is a sticky film called plaque that is constantly forming on your teeth.
-The bacteria within plaque produces harmful toxins that if not properly taken care of with oral hygiene can create pockets that trap even more plaque and bacteria leading to a severe infection in your gums as well as in the bone that holds your teeth in place.
+Periodontal disease is a severe form of gum disease that comes from plaque build-up.
+Plaque is a sticky film of bacteria that is constantly forming on your teeth.
+The bacteria within plaque produce harmful toxins that if not properly taken care of with oral hygiene can create pockets that trap even more plaque and bacteria leading to a severe infection in your gums as well as infections in the bone that holds your teeth in place.

 How We Determine if You Have Periodontal Disease

-Our Doctor and hygienist use radiographs as well as an intraoral evaluations to get a full scope of the condition of the bone supporting the teeth.
-X-rays allow us to see and diagnose damage and diseases that are not detectable by an oral exam.
+Our Doctor and hygienist use radiographs as well as an intraoral evaluations to get a full scope of the condition of the bone supporting your teeth.
+X-rays allow us to see and diagnose damage and diseases that are not detectable by a traditional oral exam.
 The hygienist will also probe the gums to determine the size of the pockets between a patient’s gums and teeth.
-If the pocket is 3-5 mm in size, that indicates periodontal disease in the gums; pockets of 5-6 mm in size indicates severe gum disease, and requires treatment.
+If the pocket is 3-5 mm in size, that indicates periodontal disease in the gums; pockets of 5-6 mm in size indicates severe gum disease, and requires immediate treatment.
 It is ideal for patients to keep their gum pockets to 1-3 mm in size.
 There are several levels of gum disease that each require different treatment options.
-Our team takes the time to explain explain every treatment scenario to each patient prior to beginning any treatment.
+Our team takes the time to explain every treatment scenario to each patient prior to beginning any procedures.

 How Can You Prevent Periodontal disease?

-Brush and floss your teeth twice a day as well as maintaining regular visits in a dental office with a registered dental hygienist and Dentist.
+Preventing gum disease is not as difficult as you may think.
+Daily oral hygiene like brushing and flossing your teeth twice a day can go a long way, as well as attending regular visits to your dental office for routine examinations.
 A major factor that will impact gum disease is when a patient has not been seen professionally for a prolonged period of time.

-An SRP is a procedure required for the treatment of periodontal disease that has two different processes involved.
+An deep cleaning procedure is required for the treatment of periodontal disease.
+There are two different procedures associated with SRP cleanings.
 In the scaling portion, the hygienist will remove the plaque and tartar from the tooth and root using a hand instrument.
 The instrument is also used to go below the gum line and along the root of the tooth to remove the material that is inflaming the gums.

 In the root planing portion, the roots of teeth are smoothed to ensure that the gums will be able to reattach to the teeth, where the bacteria and infection has pulled it away.
 Sometimes, due to certain insurance plans, the procedure can take two visits to complete treatment, treating two quadrants of the mouth in each appointment.